dfdx2/CodeWars/README.md

 You can find my profile here https://www.codewars.com/users/davisdf

-The purpose of this repository is to help keep myself publicly accountable for completing this task.
+The purpose of this repository is to help keep me publicly accountable for completing this task.